2021 National ACTE Teacher of the Year

 05/29/21| Judging Closes; Interviews will be conducted via Zoom, video conference

-The OkACTE Awards Committee administers the Teacher of the Year, Career Guidance, Postsecondary Teacher of the Year, Administrator of the Year, New Teacher of the Year, Carl Perkins Community Service and Outstanding New Professional awards.
+The OkACTE Awards Committee administers the Teacher of the Year, Counseling & Career Development Professional Award, Postsecondary Teacher of the Year, Administrator of the Year, New Teacher of the Year, Carl Perkins Community Service and Outstanding New Professional awards.
 The committee consists of one representative from each of Oklahoma ACTE’s twelve divisions, a chair and an Oklahoma ACTE staff member as advisor.
 The committee is responsible for reviewing applications and approving division awards selection committee recommendations, recommending the awards winners to the association and for overseeing all aspects of the recognition program for award recipients.

 The Support Staff Division selects the winner of the Support Staff Award.